HLasse/gglearn2/README.md

 ### GIF demonstration
 ![](gglearn.gif)

+Please submit any problems or suggestions for future developments in _Issues_

 ----

 Created by [Lasse Hansen](https://github.com/HLasse/) and [Kenneth C. Enevoldsen](https://github.com/kennethenevoldsen/) for an exam in Human Computer Interaction at Aarhus University.